-The following table and footnotes describe and quantify the additional compensation that would have become payable to certain of our executives in connection with an involuntary termination of their employment or a change in control of LivePerson on December 31, 2013 pursuant to the employment agreements entered into with our Named Executive Officers.
-Where applicable, the amounts payable assume a \$14.82 fair value of our common stock (the closing price of our common stock on December 31, 2013).
-In addition to the table, please refer to the discussion below under the heading "Campo Separation Agreement" for the terms of the separation agreement that we entered into with Mr. Campo on December 16, 2013.
+The following table and footnotes describe and quantify the additional compensation that would have become payable to certain of our executives in connection with an involuntary termination of their employment or a change in control of LivePerson on December 31, 2014 pursuant to the employment agreements entered into with our Named Executive Officers.
+Where applicable, the amounts payable assume a \$14.1 fair value of our common stock (the closing price of our common stock on December 31, 2014).